ramaroberto/neat-python/docs/module_summaries.rst

   .. py:class:: MultiParameterFunction(name, which_type, user_func, evolved_param_names, **evolved_param_dicts)

-    Holds and initializes configuration information for one multiparameter function.
+    Holds and initializes configuration information for one :term:`multiparameter` function.

     :param str name: The name of the function.
     :param str which_type: The type of function (currently, either :term:`activation <activation function>` or :term:`aggregation <aggregation function>`).